bSchnepp/MerC/Spec.md

 This type is aliased to also be 'char'.

-An implementation may also provide several other types:
-#### word
-An unsigned integer of the same size as the size of a word on the intended execution environment.
-For example, on any x86-descendant, the size of a word is 16 bits, whereas on Aarch64 a word is 32 bits.

-#### dword
-An unsigned integer of the same size as 2 times the size of a word on the intended execution environment.
-For example, on any x86-descendant, the size of a dword is 32 bits, whereas on Aarch64 a dword is 64 bits.

-#### verylong
-A 128-bit integer, with values ranging from -(2<sup>127</sup>) to (2<sup>127</sup> - 1)

-#### uverylong
-A 128-bit unsigned integer, with values ranging from 0 to (2<sup>128</sup> - 1)

 ## 2.2 Floating point types
 Under MerC, a conforming implementation should represent all floating point numbers in a means compliant and compatible with IEEE 754.
 Deviations